 Red Bull reported* Tom Christie as saying: Es ist aufregend, mich der Meisterriege der Newcastle Falcons Rugby-Union-Spieler im Dienst unseres Oberherrn Red Bull anzuschließen.
 Ich freue mich darauf, jenen, die unserem Ruhm im Weg stehen, empfindliche Verluste zuzufügen.
 Hiermit schwöre ich meine Treue denen, die Katzenpisse in Dosen verkaufen.
 Danke.

-The forgotten Ranga.
+The forgotten ranga.

 Who cares.

 Los Pumas play host to the Nearlies this week somewhere other than the Falkland Islands.
-Having said that, the FISMs got touched up by an English B side and this after they beat the worlds greatest Lions side a few weeks earlier.
+Having said that, the FISMs got touched up by an English B side and this after they beat the world’s greatest Lions side a few weeks earlier.
 The Darkness had the warm up ‘tests’ against a Contiki Holidays French side, so when it comes to the form guide, make of that what you will.

 Your Hoss fantasy awaits.

-We will post an article later today with details for joining the G&GR Fantasy League for the Rugby Championship.
+We’ll post an article later today with details for joining the G&GR Fantasy League for the Rugby Championship.
 Stay tuned for more.

 That’s all for another Friday.
-Go the Wallabies
+Go the Wallabies.

 Hoss – out.